DCT

 • Case Identification: 4:25-cv-01205, E.D.
 Tex., 11/04/2025

-• Technical Context: The dispute concerns the mechanical design of suction-cup-based mounting brackets, a widely used accessory for securing mobile phones and other electronic devices in vehicles and other settings.
+• Technical Context: The dispute concerns the mechanical design of suction-cup-based mounting brackets, commonly used for securing mobile phones and other electronic devices in vehicles or on desks.

 Case Timeline